Some Possible Adustments to our Simple Plan

 There are several reasons:

-- Getting the Business version helps avoid the Chase 5/24 limit.
-If you've received 5 new credit cards over the last 24 months, Chase won't approve you for any of their travel-related credit cards.
+- Getting the Business version helps avoid limits on signing up for new cards.
+If you've received 5 new credit cards over the last 24 months, Chase won't approve you for any of their credit cards.
 They count the cards you received from any bank, not just Chase.
-But they don't count most small business cards, even those from Chase.
-Depending on how many cards you've already gotten, you may not be able to get the cards you want.
+Bank of America has a similar rule.
+Some other banks have less stringent limitations, but are still reluctant to approve you for new cards if you've signed up for too many cards in the last 6, 12, or 24 months.
+Depending on how many cards you've already gotten, you may not be able to get all the cards you want.
 The Sapphire Reserve and Freedom Unlimited card count as two cards.
-If you are aiming for the Southwest Companion Pass, the United Airlines checked bag benefit, or the benefits from the Hyatt card, you'll want to get even more Chase cards.
-Dealing with the Chase 5/24 Rule.
+If you are aiming for the Southwest Companion Pass, the United Airlines checked bag benefit, the benefits from the Hyatt card, or the Alaska Airlines free night certificate, you'll need even more of your cards.
+Step-by-Step Guide: Before You Get Started.

 - You can earn additional signup points by getting the Ink Unlimited instead of the Freedom Unlimited card.
 Both cards earn 1.5x Ultimate Rewards on every purchase, and have no annual fee, but the Ink Unlimited card has a 50,000 Ultimate Rewards point signup bonus ($4,000 initial spend), instead of the Freedom Unlimited's 15,000 point bonus ($500 initial spend).
 If you can spend enough to qualify, we value the extra 35,000 points at $$600.